 As IHI, our vision is still to ensure that Europe remains at the cutting edge of interdisciplinary, sustainable, patient-centric health research and innovation.
 Our number one goal is to translate health research and innovation into real benefits for patients and societies.

-In practice, all of this means that while some elements will stay the same as we move from IMI to IHI, other things are changing significantly.
+In practice, all of this means that while some elements stayed the same as we moved from IMI to IHI, other things have changed significantly.

 Members and funding